 The Zelle Transfer Limit for Citizen’s Bank is a daily limit of up to $1,000 and a monthly limit of up to $5,000 if you hold a checking account at Citizen’s Bank.

 Ally Bank allows you to send or request up to $5,000 daily and up to $10,000 monthly (30 days).

 As technology moves the world more and more to our fingertips, we are at a point in life that you do not have to rush to the banking hall or to the ATM to send money or make transfers.
 There are a lot of mobile payment P2P platforms that allow you to send money to your family, friends, and business associates through your mobile phone.

-Zelle is one of these platforms and you’ll absolutely love the way it works.
-All you have to do is sign up on the platform and you’ll be able to send and receive money to your bank account easily.
+Zelle App is one of these platforms, and you’ll absolutely love the way it works.
+All you have to do is sign up on the platform, and you’ll be able to send and receive money to your bank accounts easily.